hitechparadigm/team_project_2/README.md

 ### Project Question

-Can we predict housing prices across various regions in Canada using consumer price index, interes rates, unemployment rates, immigration data, and other variables through a machine learning model?
+Can we predict housing prices across various regions in Canada using consumer price index, interest rates, unemployment rates, immigration data, and other variables through a machine learning model?

 ![image](/img/hpimap2.png)